surrealdb/surrealdb.net/README.md

 ##### Static constructor

 There are some static constructors that you can use for specific contexts.
-The advantage of this syntax is that all you only need to do is define the `host` and not the full `address`.
+The advantage of this syntax is that all you only need to do is define the `host` and not the `endpoint`.

 ```csharp
 var client1 = SurrealDbHttpClient.New("localhost:8000");